Southport Inquiry hears of killer’s comments about the Taliban

 Ms Barrett said: “I would say it was more questioning at that point.”

-The inquiry has heard Rudakubana was referred to the Government’s ant-terror programme Prevent on three occasions, with the cases closed every time, but was not referred following this discussion.
+The inquiry has heard Rudakubana was referred to the Government’s anti-terror programme Prevent on three occasions, with the cases closed every time, but was not referred following this discussion.

 The inquiry was shown an email Ms Barrett sent to Ms Lewis on October 12 2021 with an updated list of proscribed terror organisations with the comment: “Think we need to look at this with Axel’s parents.”